 Safe Return to In-Person Instruction and Continuity of Services Plan (ARP Act) part of a general scale-up of operations.
 Cleaning will be maintained to the highest and most consistent standards possible.
 Custodial schedules will be adjusted to place focus on cleaning and disinfecting routinely high-touch surfaces throughout the day.
 An EPA-registered hospital grade cleaner and disinfectant will be used daily on frequently high-touch surfaces in all areas, such as door handles, sink handles, drinking fountains/water bottle fillers, desks and learning tools.
 Additionally, all staff will be provided with cleaner to be used as needed in between classes, at workstations and in common areas.
 Sports equipment and any other shared items (if they are being used) will be cleaned between uses by teachers and/or custodial staff utilizing district-provided approved cleaning products.
 Furthermore, air purification systems have been installed on school buses.
 Bipolar ionization technology has also been installed on all HVAC units throughout the District to create cleaner and more optimal air quality in classrooms and school buildings. Υ Contact tracing in combination with isolation Maricopa County Department of Public and quarantine, in collaboration with the Health, in conjunction with the District State, local, territorial, or Tribal health Risk Manager, will conduct contact tracing departments on all positive cases within the district.
 In addition, a district COVID-19 reporting group receives reported cases on students and staff demonstrating COVID-like symptoms, positive cases of COVID 19, or exposure to individuals with COVID 19 to receive feedback and next steps regarding isolation and quarantine.
-Community transmission metrics of COVID 19 are regularly monitored and utilized to inform mitigation strategies to use in schools consistent with CDC guidance.
-Diagnostic and screening testing Υ To further our COVID-19 response within
+Positive cases of COVID 19 across schools within our District are tracked and made public on our website to keep our community informed of the prevalence of cases while maintaining confidentiality.